Cost-of-living increases are affecting us all - every household, every business every organisation in our region.

 Councillors are clear about the need to support all our stakeholders: citizens, customers, staff and partners (particularly businesses and third sector organisations) during these difficult times.

-We will also identify areas where we want to see change at Scottish and UK level and work with partners to make local views known.
+We also identify areas where we want to see change at Scottish and UK level and work with partners to make local views known.

 Help for those on low incomes